tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/update-index.md

 The request body syntax is the same as for [Create Index](create-index.md).

-When updating an existing index, the body must include the original schema definition, plus the new fields you are adding, as well as the modified scoring profiles and CORS options, if any.
-If you are not modifying the scoring profiles and CORS options, you must include the original values from when the index was created.
-In general, the best pattern to use for updates is to retrieve the index definition with a GET, modify it, and then update it with PUT.
+When updating an existing index, the body must include the full schema definition, including any original definitions that you want to preserve.
+In general, the best pattern for updates is to retrieve the index definition with a GET, modify it, and then update it with PUT.

 ## Response

 For a successful request, you should see "204 No Content".

 By default the response body will be empty.
-However, if the `Prefer` request header is set to `return=representation`, the response body will contain the JSON for the index definition that was updated.
+However, if the `Prefer` request header is set to `return=representation`, the response body contains the JSON of updated index.
 In this case, the success status code will be "200 OK.

 ## See also